Boeing 737 MAX: 737 MAX 200

-In September 2014, Boeing launched a high-density version of the 737 MAX 8, the 737 MAX 200 or 737-8-200, named for seating for up to 200 passengers in a single-class high-density configuration with slimline seats; an extra pair of exit doors is required because of the higher passenger capacity.
+In September 2014, Boeing launched a high-density version of the 737 MAX 8, the 737 MAX 200, also called the 737-8-200, 737-8200, or 737 MAX 8-200. named for seating for up to 200 passengers in a single-class high-density configuration with slimline seats; an extra pair of exit doors is required because of the higher passenger capacity.
+Later the 737 MAX 200 was certified to accommodate up to 210 passengers.
 Boeing states that this version would be 20% more cost-efficient per seat than current 737 models and would be the most efficient narrow-body on the market when delivered, including 5% lower operating costs than the 737 MAX 8.
 Three of eight service trolleys are omitted to accommodate more passenger space.
 An order by Ryanair for 100 aircraft was finalized in December 2014.

 In mid-November 2018, the first of then 135 ordered by Ryanair rolled out, in a 197-seat configuration.
 It was first flown from Renton on January 13, 2019, and was due to enter service in April 2019, with another four MAX 200s expected later in 2019, though certification and deliveries were deferred while the MAX was grounded.
 In November 2019, Ryanair informed its pilots that, due to an unspecified design issue with the additional over-wing exit doors, it did not expect to receive any MAX 200s until late April or early May 2020.
 In 2020, at the height of the COVID travel slump, Ryanair renegotiated its order and purchased an additional 75 MAX 200 aircraft at one-third of the list price.

 The high-density variant was certified by the FAA on March 31, 2021.
 Ryanair took delivery of its first MAX 200 in June 2021.
 Besides launch customer Ryanair, other customers include International Airlines Group and low-cost airlines Akasa Air of India, Allegiant Air of the US, Arajet of the Dominican Republic and Vietnam's VietJet.